-The "Approve Users" button, takes the user to a screen to

-approve/deny new users.
+The "Approve Users" button, takes the user to a screen to approve/deny new users.
 The "Run Script" button, shows a page for script selection as shown in Figure 3.
 Once a script is chosen, a pop-up is shown asking for final confirmation before sending the command, as shown in Figure 4.
 The script page also has a button to reset the MCU error bit, located next to the STOP button.
-If green, the MCU error is fine, and will not allow it to be reset.
-If red, the admin can flip the MCU bit, and it will return to green when it is ok.

-Below those buttons is a directional icon pad, which, when clicked, directs the user to a separate page where they can adjust the azimuth and elevation position, as shown in Figure 5.
+Below those buttons is a directional pad, which, when clicked, directs the user to a separate page where they can adjust the azimuth and elevation position, as shown in Figure 5.
 The user then uses a 4-direction control pad to control the telescope movement.
 In the center of the pad, the user can always stop the telescope.
-There is also another button to reset the MCU error bit, with the same functionality as mentioned above.
-Additionally, the current Azimuth and Elevation are received through TCP communication, like the home page.
+There is also another button to reset the MCU error bit, as seen on the lower left of the page.